CarolCupas/carolcupaswebsite/_drafts/obra-en-construcción.md

 No me excluyo, seguramente he decepcionado a muchas personas en algún momento, lo importante es no juzgarnos sino ponernos en los zapatos de la otra persona y reflexionar al respecto.
 Todos tenemos una personalidad que se formó de lo que aprendimos desde niños en casa y de todo lo que hemos experimentado.
 Si queremos que nos acepten tal y como somos, debemos estar dispuestos a aceptar a otros tal y como son también

-It's impossible demand what we are not able to offer.
+It's impossible to demand what we are not able to offer.

 > No se puede exigir aquello que no somos capaces de dar.

+We are work under construction, so that means we are able to change and enhance throughout life.
+This process begins with our internal desire to do it and not for any external press.

 Somos una obra en construcción, lo cual significa que podemos cambiar y mejorar a lo largo de la vida pero es un proceso que inicia con la voluntad interna de hacerlo y no por presiones externas.

 **_Ahora pues, Jehová, tú eres nuestro padre; nosotros barro, y tú el que nos formaste; así que obra de tus manos somos todos nosotros.
 Isaías 64:8_**

 ![](/images/CC london arte.jpg)

+The way I started to let behind my expectations about others and accepted them with virtues and defects was putting myself in their place and imagine what awful is to be rejected or judged by being as I am, that it isn't precisely wrong but different of what others expect (their expectations).

+A huge relief is having a wonderful Father that loves me even when I don't meet him:

+What blessed I am.

 La manera en que empecé a dejar a un lado mis expectativas acerca de los demás y aceptarles con sus virtudes y defectos fue colocarme en su lugar e imaginar lo triste que es ser rechazada / juzgada por ser quién soy, que no es precisamente malo sino diferente a lo que otros esperan (expectativas ajenas).